StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ![Evaluation Process](chapter-7/image001_evaluation_flow.png){#fig:fig701 height=50%}

-< TODO: add # participants > undergraduate university students volunteered to participate in the evaluation of the game, who claimed to have a strong background in mathematics.
+20 undergraduate university students volunteered to participate in the evaluation of the game, who claimed to have a strong background in mathematics and knowledge of complex numbers.

 ## Evaluation Process Description